jayanth71/Vehicle_detection_yolo/README.md

 Clone the repository and store it in your google drive

-To clone on your system
+To clone  the respository to system

 Install git on your system from https://git-scm.com/book/en/v2/Getting-Started-Installing-Git